 And then there’s the problem of those graduates leaving: Between 2008 and 2012, almost 54 percent of engineers from UCLA relocated upon graduation, according to a Los Angeles mayor’s report, presumably heading up north.

-At the University of Southern California, professors and students have gathered together to change that trend.
+Professors and students at USC have gathered together to change that trend.
 Professor Ashish Soni, who teaches engineering, founded the Viterbi Student Innovation Institute and a “startup garage” incubator last year.
 This fall, he’ll be launching a yearlong program for computer science graduate and undergraduate students to build a startup under his guidance.

 But it has been a struggle to get students thinking about entrepreneurship, he said.
 There are structural issues — lack of venture capital in the region means that there’s even less available for high-risk seed investing in undergraduates.